-This is a sorry tale of deception and blatant criminality, which saw Terry Goldberg of Turner Freeman Lawyers act with stealth over a protracted period, to strip a church and registered charity of its substantial assets.
+This is a sorry tale of deception and blatant criminality, which saw Terry Goldberg, an equity partner of Turner Freeman Lawyers, act with stealth over a protracted period to strip a church and registered charity of its substantial assets.

 See below to see how events unfolded and how large amounts of money have seemingly vanished; all to the benefit of Mr Goldberg and his associates, business and otherwise.

 Updated September 2019: Before reading the below, it may be wise to initially peruse a condensed timeline of events which can be found here or at the link at the top right hand corner of this page, which will provide you with an understanding of the wrongdoing with the quickest of glances.

 Terence Goldberg of Turner Freeman Lawyers represented four individuals, i.e. the plaintiffs, in proceedings heard in the Supreme Court of NSW.
 Pursuant to those proceedings, Terry Goldberg misleads the Court by claiming in an Application for Assessment of Solicitor/Client Costs that he acted for the sixth defendant in such proceedings, when in fact that sixth defendant was unrepresented.
 Terence Goldberg then improperly sued that sixth defendant to pay the legal costs of his four clients.

-The sixth defendant, an association, was then wound up to pay such costs with the residual funds belonging to that association making their way to a sham entity based at the home address of a long-time acquaintance of Terence Goldberg (with that acquaintance being the holder of serious criminal convictions (see below)), with such funds firstly having been ‘laundered’ through a Trust, and with both the sham entity and the said Trust having been conceived by Turner Freeman Lawyers.
+The sixth defendant, an association, was then wound up to pay such costs with the residual funds belonging to that association making their way to a sham entity based at the home address of a long-time acquaintance of Terence Goldberg, with such funds firstly having been ‘laundered’ through a Trust, and with both the sham entity and the said Trust having been conceived by Turner Freeman Lawyers.

 The above also defied the only Order made by the Court in the aforesaid proceedings.
 As you will see from the following documentation, the only Order made was that each party was to pay their own costs.